Oil refining at a standstill in central Russia after Ukrainian drone strikes, sources say

 Ukraine shows no sign of pulling back from its refinery targeting campaign.
 If anything, the operational success of recent strikes is likely to encourage further missions, potentially expanding to facilities in the Volga region and beyond.
 Russia, for its part, will accelerate efforts to harden remaining refinery infrastructure and diversify its fuel supply chains — including leaning more heavily on imports from allies.
 The coming weeks will test whether Moscow can repair or reroute capacity fast enough to prevent meaningful military degradation.
 What's clear is that the war for Ukraine's survival has decisively moved into the realm of industrial attrition, and oil refineries are now firmly on the front line of that contest.

-What is Oil refining at a standstill in central Russia after Ukrainian drone strikes, sources say and why does it matter?
+What is Oil refining at a standstill in central Russia after Ukrainian drone strikes, sources say?

 💬